2maz/slurm-monitor/README.md

     nohup slurm-monitor probe --host my-kafka-broker > /tmp/slurm-monitor-probe.log 2>&1 &
 ```

-Per default messages are published under under the 'node-status' topic.
-To change, e.g., for testing use '--publisher-topic node-status-test'
+Per default messages are published under the 'node-status' topic.
+To customize the topic, e.g., for testing, use the option '--publisher-topic node-status-test'